ghostop14/sparrow-wifi/README.md

   <img src="https://github.com/ghostop14/sparrow-wifi/blob/master/telemetry-screenshot.png" width="600"/>
 </p>

-NOTE: This project is under active development so check back regularly for updates, bugfixes, and new features.

 ## Installation
-sparrow-wifi uses python3, qt5, and qtchart behind the scenes.
+sparrow-wifi uses python3, qt5, and qtchart for the UI.
 On a standard debian variant you will may already have python3 and qt5 installed.
-The only addition to run is qtchart.
-Therefore you may need to run the following command for setup:
+The only addition to run it is qtchart.
+The following commands should get you up and running with wifi on both Ubuntu and Kali linux:

-(if you don't already have pip3 installed, use 'apt-get install python3-pip')

-pip3 install QScintilla PyQtChart gps3 dronekit manuf db-sqlite3
+sudo apt-get install python3-pip gpsd gpsd-clients sudo pip3 install QScintilla PyQtChart gps3 dronekit manuf python-dateutil

-If you're going to use the gps capabilities, you'll also need to make sure gpsd is installed and configured:

-sudo apt-get install gpsd gpsd-clients
+NOTE: If you're trying to run on a Raspberry Pi, see the Raspberry Pi section below.
+Only the remote agent has been run on a Pi, some of the GUI components wouldn't install / set up on the ARM platform.

 ## Running sparrow-wifi
-Because it needs to use iw to scan, you will need to run sparrow-wifi as root.
-Simply run:
+Because it needs to use the standard command-line tool 'iw' for wifi scans, you will need to run sparrow-wifi as root.
+Simply run this from the cloned directory:

 sudo ./sparrow-wifi.py